-A lawyer and member of the European Parliament for Hungary's governing Fidesz party, Janos Ader was elected President of Hungary in a parliamentary vote boycotted by the main opposition Socialist Party.
+A lawyer and member of the European Parliament for Hungary's governing Fidesz party, Janos Ader was elected President of Hungary in 2012 in a parliamentary vote that was boycotted by the main opposition Socialist Party.
 The far-right Jobbik party voted against him, but the large Fidesz majority guaranteed his win.

-Mr Ader took over from Pal Schmitt, another Fidesz loyalist who had to resign in April after an Hungarian magazine revealed that his 1992 doctoral thesis was largely plagiarism.
+Mr Ader took over from Pal Schmitt, another Fidesz loyalist who was forced to resign after a Hungarian magazine revealed that his 1992 doctoral thesis was extensively plagiarised.

 The new president, born in 1959, was a co-founder of Fidesz and took part in the talks that brought an end to Communist rule.
 He served as an MP in 1990-2009 and was speaker of parliament in 1998-2002.

 Mr Ader has pledged to make full use of his powers, which some Hungarian commentators have taken to mean that he will scrutinise proposed laws more carefully than did his predecessor.

 He is nonetheless closely associated with the controversial policies of Prime Minister Viktor Orban, and helped draft changes to election laws and the role of the judiciary that prompted complaints from the European Commission.

 Prime minister: Viktor Orban

 Mr Orban scored his third election victory in April 2014, when the coalition led by his conservative Fidesz party gained more than 44% of the vote, giving it an 18% lead over the Socialist-led opposition alliance.

 He first served as prime minister from 1998 to 2002, then had an eight-year spell in opposition before reclaiming the premiership after the Fidesz-led coalition won a triumphant two-thirds majority in the April 2010 parliamentary election.